ccpintoiu/data-journey/.journey/tutorial.neos.md

 ## Validate Event Ingestion

-Open Cloud Shell Editor and enter your GCP Project ID, the GCP Region and the endpoint URL in `./config_env.sh`.
-The endpoint URL refers to the URL of the proxy container deployed to Cloud Run with the streaming data input.
-To find it, either find the service in the Cloud Run UI, or run the following gcloud command and copy the URL:
+After a few minutes, we should have the proxy container up and running.
+We can check and copy the endpoint URL by running:

 ```bash
 gcloud run services list
 ```
+The endpoint URL refers to the URL of the proxy container deployed to Cloud Run with the streaming data input.
+We need to add GCP Project ID, the GCP Region and the endpoint URL in `./config_env.sh`<walkthrough-editor-open-file filePath="Data-Simulator/config_env.sh">by clicking here</walkthrough-editor-open-file>.

 After, enter the variables in the config file.
 You can open it
 <walkthrough-editor-open-file filePath="config_env.sh">